-The mission of the Office of Student Life and Activities at Howard University is to provide leadership development and sustained implementation of a student centered community, which supports the achievement of students' academic, career, and personal goals while simultaneously promoting civility, respect, and equity among members of the college community.
-Student Organizations, Student Government, Greek Life, Intercultural Programs, and various University-Wide committees and organizations function within the office of Student Life and Activities.
-The Office of Student Life and Activities serves as an advocate for students and student organizations, provides enhanced national and local community service, personal leadership development and academic achievement by affording all students the opportunity to get involved in co-curricular activities.
-The Office of Student Activities facilitates several different University-Wide Committees that provide guidance to major events and operations on campus.
-The Student Life and Activities staff serves as a programmatic resource to students, faculty, departments, advisors and the larger community.
+The innovative programming designed by the talented staff of Campus Life aims to foster professional experience through involvement with and/or in the following key areas: Student Organizations, Student Government, Greek Life, Intercultural Programs, and various University-Wide committees and organizations function within the Office of Campus Life.

+The Office of Campus Life serves as an advocate for students and student organizations, provides enhanced national and local community service, personal leadership development and academic achievement by affording all students the opportunity to get involved in co-curricular activities.
+The Office of Campus Life facilitates several different University-Wide Committees that provide guidance to major events and operations on campus.
+Additionally, the Office of Campus Life staff serves as a programmatic resource to students, faculty, departments, advisors and the larger community.

-The Office of Student Activities is a major resource for students who seek opportunities to get involved in the myriad of activities on campus.
-The Office of Student Activities facilitates the student organization recognition process and maintains updated contact information for all recognized student groups.
+The Office of Campus Life is a major resource for students who seek opportunities to get involved in the myriad of activities on campus.
+The Office of Campus Life facilitates the student organization recognition process and maintains updated contact information for all recognized student groups.
 Student organizations that are officially recognized by the University have the following privileges: